 To get more information about Sandra's latest book Walking in Light and to see other books of Sandra's published by Sounds True, click on www.walkinginlightbook.com!

 Sandra Ingerman, MA, is an award winning author of ten books, including Soul Retrieval: Mending the Fragmented Self, Medicine for the Earth: How to Heal Personal and Environmental Toxins, Walking in Light: The Everyday Empowerment of Shamanic Life and Speaking with Nature (co-authored with Llyn Roberts).
 She is the presenter of seven audio programs produced by Sounds True, and she is the creator of the Transmutation App.
 Sandra is a world renowned teacher of shamanism and has been teaching for more than 30 years.
-She teaches workshops internationally on shamanic journeying, healing, and reversing environmental pollution using spiritual methods.
+She has taught workshops internationally on shamanic journeying, healing, and reversing environmental pollution using spiritual methods.
 Sandra is recognized for bridging ancient cross-cultural healing methods into our modern culture addressing the needs of our times.

 Sandra is devoted to teaching people how we can work together as a global community to bring about positive change for the planet.
 She is passionate about helping people to reconnect with nature.